FOR WOMEN |ONLINE ACROSS CA

 You want real change — lasting, meaningful, growth

-What is Intensive Therapy?
+What is Intensive

 Understanding the core principles and approach of intensive therapy.

 The difference is momentum.
-A standard session loses its first and last few minutes to check-in and wrap-up — leaving maybe 30 minutes of real depth work.
+A standard session dedicates its first and last few minutes to check-in and wrap-up — leaving maybe 30 minutes of real depth work.
 Intensives remove that stop-start rhythm entirely.
 You go further in a day or two than most go in months.

 Stop managing symptoms.
 Get to the root — and change it.